 - Which of your traits do you suspect attracted your ADHD partner to you?
 (Check ALL that apply and/or add any that aren’t listed.)

-Let’s examine the two sets of responses, combined and sorted in two different charts.
+Let’s examine the two sets of responses, combined and sorted into two different charts, below.

 1. Which Traits Attracted You To Your ADHD Partner?

 For this first chart, I sorted by this first question, sorted from highest to lowest: “Which of your ADHD Partner’s traits attracted you?”

 Red represents the respondent’s ADHD Partner’s traits, the ones that the survey respondent found most attractive.
 It looks like the four big draws are:

 - Spontaneous; fun to be with: this trait is represented almost doubly in ADHD partners as in respondents but still quite present in the respondents